MSc/MRes Advanced Marketing Management

 You will study the below core modules over Term 1 and 2.

 The central aim of this module is to give you the opportunity to develop the crucial skills of criticality and reflexivity – personal capabilities that are crucial whether you are an aspiring marketing manager or marketing academic.
-The learnings from this module will therefore not only support the development of the capabilities/skills vital in the world of practice but the capabilities/skills that you require for successful engagement with the MSc programme itself.
-This module both opens the programme with development of the skill sets and provides our capstone, Strategic Marketing Management all students take as the final taught compenent of the programme.
+The learnings from this module, including a group of three integrated sub-modules, will therefore not only support the development of the capabilities/skills vital in the world of practice but the capabilities/skills that you require for successful engagement with the MSc programme itself.
+This module opens the programme with development of the skill sets and concludes with Strategic Marketing Management which all students take as the final taught component of the programme.

 This module enables you to acquire the knowledge and skills to research markets, and to conduct academic research in marketing, and prepares you for the later dissertation module.